 For the rest of us, I would select your headline and image carefully, making sure both play into the theme of the article and complement one another — this is LinkedIn, so “You Won’t Believe What Happened Next” is to be thoroughly avoided, but all of the classics (numbers, strong words, curiosity) work just the same.

-Closing Your Articles with a CTA
+Closing articles with a call-to-action

 The interesting thing with self-syndication is that you control the promotional aspects of the article — with this in mind, I would publish many of your LinkedIn pieces with an obvious CTA.

-For many of my articles, I add a simple byline that I copy and paste along with a final section that brings attention to one of Help Scout’s free guides:
+For many of my articles, I add a simple byline that I copy and paste along with a final section that brings attention to one of Help Scout’s free guides.

 Some of these have directed up to ~1000 unique visitors to individual pages on our site, and they all follow a pretty simple formula.

 - Question (a “how about you?”)

 - Description and link + image aligned right